Robin Hood, Robin Hood riding through the glen (again)…

 With his character, portrayed in an unfavourable light for the first time on screen.
 His villainous ways spoken about in a moment between Hood and Marian where Hood was disillusioned by the King.
 He was also spoken about in a conversation with John during their imprisonment.

 Also worth a mention is Williamson as John.
 His performance with Connery, easily showing the bromance between their characters.
-With this friendship even commented on by Marian.
+This friendship even commented on by Marian.
 She rightly had a bit of a niggle with her abandoned twenty years previously, whilst John with him throughout this time.
 He did annoy me though on two occasions, where he interrupted a potential snog between Hood and Marian.

 This film also has a wonderful musical score from John Barry.
 His compositions accompanying the scenes with both swashbuckling and romantic themes.
-The romantic, love theme is a beautiful haunting piece accompanying the one time lovers.
+The romantic, love theme is a beautifully haunting piece accompanying the one time lovers.
 Barry was then remembered as also the composer whose Somewhere in Time (1980) soundtrack always has me sobbing.

 The swashbuckling compositions were also appropriate for those scenes with sword fighting aplenty.
 The most prominent one where Shaw’s Sheriff and Connery’s Hood fight to the death.
 This music climaxing in time with moments of suspense, it’s a worthy addition to this movie.
 Interestingly. both this and From Russia with Love were both accompanied by a John Barry score.
 One actor was victorious in both his different roles.
 But my word is my bond for a no spoilers review.